ATADA Member Portal

-From here, you can edit your profile or and learn more about upcoming member events and meetings.
+From here, you can edit your profile in the online directory or renew your membership.

 A number of questions regarding ATADA policies have been raised since the May 22, 2017 Santa Fe symposium, which included coverage of the ATADA Voluntary Returns program and the amended ATADA Bylaws, and presented ATADA’s legal response to the STOP Act.
 This note is to address some of those questions.
 We strongly encourage all members to review the changes to Articles X and XI in the ATADA Bylaws.